MRLintern/Automation_Administration/CPP_Project_Clean-Up_Compilation/README.md

 ### C++ Project Clean-Up and Compilation

-Note: `main.py` removed; will be put back when working correctly.
+Note: Please refer to the `testing` folder where the application was tested to ensure the folder name was changed and json metadata file was generated.

 ### Introduction

 Task:

-  * The Python `main.py` script searchs through the `src` directory for subdirectories called `calculator_test` and `multiply`.
+  * The Python `main.py` script searchs through the `src` directory for subdirectories called `calc_app`.
-  * Once these have been found, a new directory called `target` (or whatver you want to call it.
+  * Once this folder has been found, a new directory called `target` (or whatver you want to call it) is generated.
-  * The new sub-directories now have the names `calculator` and `multiply`.
+  * The new sub-directory of `target` is called `calc`.
-  * Inside these new sub-directories C++ files are compilied and readuy to be run.
+  * Inside this sub-directory, a `C++` executable is generated which can be run at the command line.

 ### Requirements